IM56/Dynamic-Kelvinlets/README.md

 # Dynamic-Kelvinlets
-Simple app for creating procedural elastic animations, written in DirectX 11 and C++
+Application for creating procedural elastic animations, written in DirectX 11/HLSL and C++.
+The framework library is based on a debug-draw demo by Guilherme R. Lampert and was modified by myself and David Moore.
+The development and implementation of this application was my MSc final project.

 <h2>Getting started</h2>
 <p>To use this application, you can build the project from source.
 Please ensure that the Framework static library is built first